PROJECT description (by Markus Reuter)

 (please make sure to include your shipping address in PayPal)

-From the PRODUCER (by Dirk Fischer)
+From the PRODUCERS (by Tobias Fischer)

 Solaire was officially founded in 2015.
-But it's literally been on our minds for more than a decade.
+But it's literally been on Dirk's and my minds for more than a decade.
 Each of our releases details our passion for great album releases, from exceptional music via insightful liner notes to exquisite packaging.
 It's not so much a 'labour of love' and it certainly isn't a business venture.
 To us, it feels like an expression of our life, the experiences we've made and the desire to share these with as many listeners as possible.

 The musicians we love to work with take a similar approach to art.
 They tend to work within their own ideals and philosophies, using their own vocabulary and concepts.
 Some of them are incredibly talented at drawing in large audiences.
 Others want to deal with nothing but the music.
 All of them share the belief that music is more than a passive experience, that is not about consumption but communication, that art can not be separated from life.